 As the sharing and gig economies continue to boom, more and more people are starting their own side hustles to make extra money in their spare time.
 And why not?

-The best thing about side hustles is that there are so many to choose from!
+The best thing about side hustles is that there are so many to choose from.
 Gone are the days when taking on an additional job meant stocking shelves overnight at the local Walmart or waiting tables on the weekend (while these are still two very viable options) — now it's all about picking something that's flexible and that appeals to your skills and interests.
+Online marketplaces like Fiverr make it even easier to cash in on your side jobs.
+You can post gigs and offer your skills to businesses around the world.